hindmasj/my-nifi-cluster/docs/experiment-some_specific_transform_cases.md

 # <a name="two-stage-lookup"></a>Two Stage Lookup

 This complex transform has to consider two fields as keys.
 Only the first 2 digits of the first tag are used as the key.
-The second key does apply in all circumstances.
+The second key does not apply in all circumstances.
 The mapping looks like this.

 | Key A | Key B | Output
 |:-- |:-- |:--